mszegedy/plea/story/ch-7.md

 Alexey and Sofia entered the kitchen to find their friends seated around the kitchen table.
 Tosha was resting their head on it, nestled in their arms, while Artemis and Vasilisa were having some incomprehensible argument.

-"...and that means it's worth 20!" insisted Vasilisa.
+"…and that means it's worth 20!" insisted Vasilisa.

 "That's _bullshit,_" countered Artemis.
 "Red doubles the value, not quadruples it.
 It's worth 10.
 You're confusing it with an Open Betli. _That's_ worth 20."